sanger-tol/sequencecomposition/docs/usage.md

   - A generic configuration profile to be used with [Apptainer](https://apptainer.org/)
 - `conda`
   - A generic configuration profile to be used with [Conda](https://conda.io/docs/).
 Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter, Charliecloud, or Apptainer.
+- `test`
+  - A profile with a minimal configuration for automated testing
+  - Corresponds to defining the assembly to download as command-line parameters so needs no other parameters
+- `test_full`
+  - A profile with a complete configuration for automated testing
+  - Corresponds to defining the assembly to download as a CSV file so needs no other parameters

 ### `-resume`